the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // TypeError: Assignment to constant variable.
 ~~~~~~~

 The big question in the room: When to use `let` and when to use `const`?
 Essentially `let` is used when a variable changes throughout the codebase and `const` is used when a variable will not change.
-If you want to take the simple road, you could use `let` everywhere, because then you can have both: variables that change and variables that do not change.
+You *could* use `let` everywhere, because then you can have both: variables that change and variables that do not change.
 However, as a best practice, use `const` whenever a variable should not change.
 In programming, having variables that do not change is an advantage, because less bugs get introduced this way.
 Once variables start to change, we loose some stability and predictability in our code and its easier to run into problems.
 We will get more into this topic later in the book.

 ### Exercises: